manusantos-dev/ebony-and-ivory/README.md

 So, like anyone with their priorities "straight", I decided to postpone my musical journey to code my own browser-based sheet music editor and catalog from scratch.
 Maybe I should close my code editor, sit at the keyboard, and finally start practicing... but hey, at least my sheet music looks incredible now.

+> **🤖 Transparency Note (or "How I built this without being a Frontend Guru")**
+> If you inspect the codebase and think: *"wow, this guy breathes JavaScript"*, let me stop you right there.
+My natural habitats are math and cybersecurity.
+This project is the result of a lot of *vibe coding*: I designed the modular architecture, provided the mathematical logic so the measures wouldn't explode, and made the core product decisions; my AI assistant took care of typing out most of the syntax.
+It turns out that if you have a clear logic of what you want to build and know *how* to ask for it, you can create a full-fledged sheet music editor without having to search StackOverflow on how to center a div for the millionth time.

 ---

 ## <img src="assets/isotipo-w.png" width="20" align="center"> Technical Features